 At the same time you're deciding on how many dollars of coverage you'll need, you'll also be faced with the question of how many years you'll need the coverage.
 Ultimately, most financial gurus advocate self-insuring during the latter half of your life.
 Self-insuring simply means that you have enough money and assets to achieve the same financial goals you have identified above.

-- In the event of calamity, some life insurance is better than none.
+- In the event of a calamity, having some life insurance is better than having none.
 Don’t put off the decision.

 - You can always layer coverage using multiple policies, meaning if you didn't buy enough coverage the first time, you can get additional coverage through another policy.